Early in 1915, a group of business men in Detroit, Michigan organized the first Kiwanis Club with a purpose to do good things for their community.

 Kiwanis has always recognized regular attendance and A.J.
 Head topped the list with 52 years of perfect attendance out of 58 years.
 Recruiting new members has been very important to the growth of the club and Ron Hunter holds the record with nearly 50 new members.

-The money to fund these numerous projects comes from the Kiwanis Rodeo held for the last 22 years in August and the Kiwanis Pancake Day held each February.
+The money to fund these numerous projects comes mainly from the Kiwanis Rodeo and Kiwanis Pancake Day.
 Community support of these fund-raisers in vital to the continued good works of the Club.

-The Kiwanis Club of Clarksville, over 100 members strong, continues to work as it has for 86 years, for the betterment of Clarksville and Montgomery County while fulfilling the Kiwanis motto “We Build”.
+The Kiwanis Club of Clarksville, over 115 members strong, continues to work as it has for nearly 100 years, for the betterment of Clarksville and Montgomery County while fulfilling the Kiwanis motto “We Build”.